oduwa/RWAndroidTryout/Part1_edited.markdown

 Here's a breakdown of the code above:

-1. We define some private variables that are required for drawing the watch face, including an instance of Paint that will be used to draw the text.
+1. We define some private variables that are required for drawing the watch face, including an instance of Paint that will be used to draw the text. `TIME_FORMAT` is a special string that is used to specify the format the time will be displayed in.
+In this case, if either the hour or minute value has less than 2 digits, pad it with a zero.
 2. We implement the default initialiser for the new class.
 3. We implement a convenience initialiser that's used to do any necessary setup before calling the default initialiser.
 4. We create an instance of Paint, and set the colour, text size, and whether or not the text should be drawn using anti-aliasing.
+In the simplest sense, anti-aliasing refers to techniques used to improve the quality of raster images.
-5. This is where the actual drawing will take place, and it'll be called from within our **onDraw** in **Engine**.
-We'll flesh this out shortly.
+5. This is where the actual drawing will take place, and it'll be called from within our **onDraw()** in **Engine**.
+You will be fleshing it out shortly.

-At this point you've probably noticed that any call using resources is currently red, indicating the corresponding resource is missing.
-We'll fix that now, starting with the colours.

-Right-click on `wear\res\values` in the project navigator and choose `New\Values` resource file.
-In the subsequent dialog name the file colours and click OK.

-Add the following to the new file, _inside_ the resources tag:

-    <colour name="watch_face_time">#FFFFFF</color>
-    <color name="watch_face_fill">#00796B</color>

-Here we're simply defining the colours to be used as the fill for the watch face background and the text colour for the time.

-Right-click again on `wear\res\values` in the project navigator and choose `New\Values` resource file.
-Name this file dimensions and click OK.

-Again, add the following to the new file, _inside_ the resources tag:

-    <dimen name="time_size">46</dimen>

-Here we're defining the size of the text used to the display the time.
-We're abstracting these values out of the code so they're easily changeable, and can be reused across different classes; it's a good practice to follow in Android development.

-Re-open WatchFace.java and we should see that all the resources that were previously red are now green.

 Now it's time to actually put something on-screen.
-Add the following inside **draw**:
+Add the following inside **draw()**:

     // 1
     Time time = new Time();
     time.setToNow();
     // 2
-    canvas.drawColor(backgroundColor);
+    canvas.drawColor(mBackgroundColor);
     // 3
     float centerX = bounds.exactCenterX();
     float centerY = bounds.exactCenterY();
     Rect boundingBox = new Rect();
     // 4
     String timeText = String.format(TIME_FORMAT, time.hour, time.minute);
-    float timeCenterX = centerX - (timePaint.measureText(timeText) / 2.0f);
+    float timeCenterX = centerX - (mTimePaint.measureText(timeText) / 2.0f);
-    timePaint.getTextBounds(timeText, 0, timeText.length(), boundingBox);
+    mTimePaint.getTextBounds(mTimeText, 0, mTimeText.length(), boundingBox);
     float timeCenterY = centerY + (boundingBox.height() / 2.0f);
-    canvas.drawText(timeText, timeCenterX, timeCenterY, timePaint);
+    canvas.drawText(timeText, timeCenterX, timeCenterY, mTimePaint);

 Here's the play-by-play of what's happening: